MattyOL/Memory-game/README.md

 # Deployment

- * his section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+ * This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

  * The site was deployed to GitHub pages.
 The steps to deploy are as follows: In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.